9. Academic appeals

 9.2 Academic appeal process

 You are encouraged to exhaust all informal steps before moving to the formal appeal process.
-It is the aim of Georgian College to ensure faculty and students work together in a collegial manner to resolve issues prior to the exploration of the formal academic appeal process.
-Informal steps, which can be taken to resolve an academic issue, include:
+It is the aim of Georgian College to ensure faculty and students work together in a collegial and collaborative manner to resolve issues prior to the exploration of the formal academic appeal process.
+Informal steps, to resolve an academic issue may include:

 • You may meet with the appropriate faculty member to discuss the issue and to understand the academic decision of the faculty member.